Cadaqués, Spain Guide

 Best Time to Visit

-The best time to visit Cap de Creus is during the spring (April-May) or fall (September-October).
-The weather is pleasant, with warm days and cool evenings, and the crowds are smaller than in the peak summer months.
-Summer (June-August) can be very hot and crowded, but it's also the best time for swimming and sunbathing.
-Winter (November-March) can be cool and windy, but it offers a more peaceful and secluded experience.
+The best time to visit Cap de Creus Natural Park is during the spring (April-May) or autumn (September-October).
+The weather is mild and pleasant, ideal for hiking and exploring the coastline.
+The crowds are also smaller than during the peak summer months.
+Summer (June-August) can be very hot and crowded, but it's still a popular time to visit for swimming and sunbathing.
+Winter (November-March) can be cool and windy, but it offers a more peaceful and solitary experience.

 Transportation